singleton-demo/ci/CONTRIBUTING.md

 ##### CI Pipeline Result

-After you finished above configurations, you can commit code and push to your fork repository.
-It will trigger CI on Travis, you can login Travis CI to see result.
+After you finished above configurations, you can commit and push code to your fork repository.
+It will trigger CI on Travis, you can login Travis to see result.
 You can login SonarCloud.io to see code scan details.

-The sonar project and quality gate will be created automatically, project name should like: <SONAR_ORG>:<sub-project name>:<branch>.
-Quality gate name should like: singleton:<sub-project name>-gate
+The sonar project and quality gate will be created automatically, project name should like: <SONAR_ORG>:\<sub-project name\>:\<branch>.
+Quality gate name should like: singleton:\<sub-project name\>-gate

 ##### Dependabot Preview(A Github APP owned by Github which provide dependencies scan) Configuration